Berliners lug sofas to giant World Cup living room

 The an der Alten Foersterei stadium provides all the usual refreshments, including hot dogs and beer, but has thrown in a few home comforts such a couch table and a lamp for each sofa.

-Completing the cozy feel is a huge wall around the screen covered in retro 1970s East German-style wallpaper.
+Completing the cosy feel is a huge wall around the screen covered in retro 1970s East German-style wallpaper.

-Gerald Ponesky, organizer of the 'living room', said he was inspired when he heard fans at a game singing about the stadium as their 'living room, their home'.
+Gerald Ponesky, organiser of the 'living room', said he was inspired when he heard fans at a game singing about the stadium as their 'living room, their home'.

 "The idea clicked," said Ponesky.